jnqnfe/gong/README.md

 can certainly be considered fair-use to copy pieces of it for the purposes of writing code that uses the library.
 (It can be considered an example of basic usage).

-The logo images files are derivatives of the Rust programming language icon.
+The logo image files are derivatives of the Rust programming language icon.

 Source Code Contents
 ====================